essembeh/rapid-api-client/README.md

 - 🪄 Pydantic validation for `Header`, `Query`, `Path` or `Body` parameters.
 - 📤 Support Pydantic to parse and validate reponses content so your method returns a model object if the response is OK.
 - 📥 Also support Pydantic serialization for `Body` with `POST`-like opeations.
-- 🏗️ Does not reimplement the low-level http related logic, it simply relies on `httpx.AsyncClient` like you would do and you can customize it.
+- 🏗️ Does not reimplement any low-level http related logic (like auth, transport ...), it simply uses `httpx.Client` like you are used to, *decorators* simply build the `httpx.Request` for you.
-- ⚡️ Asynchronous, because `httpx` and `asyncio` are just amazingly fast.
+- ⚡️ Support `async` operations, because `httpx` and `asyncio` are just amazingly fast.

-🙏 As a Python Backend developer, I've wasted so much time in recent years writing the same API clients over and over using `requests` or `httpx`; At the same time, I could be so efficient by using [FastAPI](https://fastapi.tiangolo.com/); I just wanted to save time for my upcoming projects, thinking that other developers might find it useful too.

 # Usage

-Install the project
+Install the library

 ```sh
 pip install rapid-api-client